Main Content Region

 Peer Mentoring Program

 Peer mentors are available to support Native American students Monday-Friday in the First Peoples' Center.
-Peer mentors first meet students during our First Peoples Coyote Rising summer bridge program.
+Peer mentors first meet students during our First Peoples Coyote Rising bridge program.
 The summer bridge program is designed for incoming Native American students to support their adjustment into CSUSB.
 Peer mentors work with our Native American and Pacific Islander students throughout their time at CSUSB to build community, navigate the higher education system, access on-campus supports, and provide safe cultural spaces for learning and growth.

 Graduate Horizons